1st Expeditionary Space Control Squadron

 The United States Air Force's 1st Expeditionary Space Control Squadron is a provisional squadron attached to the 21st Space Wing at Peterson Air Force Base, Colorado.

 Before conversion to provisional status, the 1st Space Control Squadron was a space situational awareness unit last located at Vandenberg Air Force Base, California.
-The squadron commanded the United States Space Surveillance Network to detect, track, identify and catalog positional data for all man-made objects in Earth orbit.
+The squadron commanded the United States Space Surveillance Network to detect, track, identify and catalog positional data for all human-made objects in Earth orbit.
 The squadron was established in 1989 as the 1st Command and Control Squadron at Cheyenne Mountain Air Force Base, Colorado.
 It was inactivated in 2008 and its personnel and equipment were integrated into the 614th Air and Space Operations Center.

 History

 Background

 The roots of the squadron can be traced to 1961, when the Space Detection and Tracking System Center at opened at Ent Air Force Base, Colorado.
 The center brought together Air Force and Navy systems designed to track objects in space in all directions, not merely Soviet missiles launched over the North Pole.
 The center came under the operational control of North American Air Defense Command.
 There were several subsequent moves, name changes, and changes in personnel, experience, and equipment.